tusharsaran/collections/Readme.md

 		Comparator:

-			- one of the advatage of using comparator is that you can create sorting based on multiple elements.
+			- one of the advatage is that you can create sorting based on multiple elements.
 			- use compare(T obj, T obj1) method.
 Does not affect the model class
 			- part of java.util package
-			- once comparable is implemented by the model class you can sort by calling Collections.sort(list, comparator) method.
+			- once comparable is implemented by the model class you can sort by calling Collections.sort(list,comparator) method.

 		e.g. 1 : within the service implementation or in the main method